Bikeman868/NPL/docs/LANGUAGE.md

 * `context.network` is a mutable context that stays attached to the message as long as the message remains in the same network.
 If the message is sent between networks then this context is stripped off the message first.
-The main reason for this context scope is that networks are the partitions for vertical scaling.
+The main reason for this context scope is that networks are the boundaries for vertical scaling.
 In other words, two networks are not guaranteed to run on the same compute instance, and messages sent between networks might need to be serialized and transmitted over the wire.
 You can put large datasets in the network context, and these will not be transmitted over the wire.
 It also makes sense for information that is only relevant to the network not